 The idea is to offer participants the kind of extra exposure to geometric morphometric methods in a practical setting that cannot be compressed in a 5-day course.
 All of this without sacrificing quality of instruction for those participants who may not want to participate.

 Clearly, no promises of co-authorship can be made in advance as these depends on individual involvement and level of intellectual contribution.
 Similarly, it is hard to evaluate in advance the final outcome of a real research study.
-However, this typically works quite well, with most participants to the course enthusiastically participating to the study, getting more exposure and a co-authoring a paper.
+However, this typically works quite well, with most participants to the course enthusiastically participating to the study, getting more exposure and co-authoring a paper.